Dissertation and Defense

 The timing of the defense will be set by the student in consultation with the dissertation committee.
 Students should contact their departments to schedule the dissertation defense.
 Note that some departments do not schedule examinations in summer.
 The student should send copies of the dissertation to the members of the committee no later than three weeks prior to the defense.
 The time and place of the defense shall be announced on the department’s calendar of events.

-The chair of the student's dissertation committee and at least one other committee member must be present in person.
-In the case that a committee member is unable to attend in person, the committee member may participate by Skype or other teleconference media.
+The chair of the student's dissertation committee and at least one other committee member must be present in person unless there is a reason for a remote defense should that be what the participant wants and the dept/committee approves.
+In the case that a committee member is unable to attend in person, the committee member may participate by Skype or other teleconference media and dissertatoin will be held in a hybrid format.
 The defense must be open to all faculty within the department.
 Broader attendance will be left to the discretion of the student in consultation with the committee.

 The dissertation defense shall be an open presentation by the student on the main aspects of the research reported in the dissertation, followed by questions, comments, and discussion.
 The chair of the dissertation committee or a designee shall act as the moderator of this discussion and shall have discretion to decide whether questions are germane to the topic of the dissertation.
 After discussion is completed, the departmental faculty in attendance and the dissertation committee will decide privately whether the dissertation defense has been satisfactory.